About This Site

 The script that displays code and text files nicely on this site recently required an upgrade to avoid displaying files located outside the website's content folder.
 This cropped up because analytics revealed that someone used an explicit URL and relative path to access the site's /etc/passwd file; the fetch was useless because the file by convention simply forwards to another that's not accessible, but it was sufficiently creepy to warrant the fix.
 Alas, the world wide web means everyone, for better and worse.
 Read the seedy details at header "DON'T DISPLAY FILES OUTSIDE THE WEBSITE FOLDER" in the script, and see the new reply from the query.

-Feb-2021: Limited dark-mode support
+Feb-2021: Emerging dark-mode support

 This site has started using CSS media queries to implement a dark theme, where supported by both browsers hosting the site, and devices hosting the browsers.
 Initially, this is implemented only on the home page—whose prior white background is now a darker grey in dark mode, and a lighter grey otherwise.
 Dark mode works on recent smartphones, macOS, and Linux; it's available on Windows but not (yet?) in all browsers tested.
 More pages here may go dark over time, but there's a reasonable argument to be made that text-heavy content, like books, is better in boring but readable black on white.

-Update, Nov-2021: the book-links page has now gone dark too, and both that and the home page now always use the dark theme regardless of system settings.
+Update, Nov-2021: the book-links page has now gone dark too, and both that and the home page now always use the dark barkground regardless of system settings.
 Designing for both light and dark is complex, and dark is not that dark here.
 The home page now also uses rounded corners and collapses its links on narrower displays; web fashion marches on.

 Update, Dec-2021: image galleries at this site, all of which are created by thumbspage, now also are darker, with a new default index-page color.
 It's not OLED dark, but that's easy to config.